Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Volume of Macbeath Regions

 \begin{proof} Let $\RR'$ be a maximal set of disjoint Macbeath regions $M^{\lambda}(x)$, where $\lambda = 1/20$ and $\delta(x) = \eps$.
 We scale each Macbeath region of $\RR'$ by a factor of 4 about its center to obtain the set $\RR$.

-Observe that all the Macbeath regions of $\RR'$ lie within distance $O(\eps)$ of $\bd K$, and so must lie in a region of volume $O(\eps)$.
-For any $v$, it follows from disjointness that $\RR'$ contains $O(\eps / v)$ Macbeath regions of volume $\Theta(v)$.
+It is easy to see from Lemma~\ref{lem:core-delta} that every point in the Macbeath regions of $\RR'$ lies within distance $O(\eps)$ of $\bd K$, and so these Macbeath regions are fully contained in a region of volume $O(\eps)$.
+For any $v$, it follows from disjointness that $\RR'$ contains $O(\eps / v)$ Macbeath regions of volume $\Omega(v)$.
 Since the Macbeath regions of $\RR$ are obtained by scaling the Macbeath regions of $\RR'$ by a constant factor, this proves property (i).

-To prove (ii), consider any ray emanating from the origin of $K$.
-Let $y$ be a point on this ray such that $\delta(x) = \eps$.
+To prove (ii), consider any ray emanating from the origin.
+Let $y$ be a point on this ray such that $\delta(y) = \eps$.
 Consider the Macbeath region $R_1 = M^{\lambda}(y)$.
-Observe that, since $\RR'$ is maximal, $R_1$ must intersect a Macbeath region $R_2 \in \RR'$.
-Thus, by Lemma \ref{lem:mac-mac}, the 4-factor expansion of $R_2$ must fully enclose $R_1$.
+Since $\RR'$ is maximal, $R_1$ must intersect a Macbeath region $R_2 \in \RR'$.
+Thus, by Lemma \ref{lem:mac-mac}, the 4-factor expansion of $R_2$ fully encloses $R_1$.
 By construction, the 4-factor expansion of $R_2$ is an element $R \in \RR$.
 As $R$ encloses $R_1$, $R$ encloses $y$ as well.
 Thus, any ray emanating from the origin must intersect some element of $\RR$. \end{proof}

 We are now equipped to prove the main result of this section.